Epod/Binalyze-Offline-Unzip-Tool/README.md

 - You can pass through `-key <BinalyzeLicense>` when launching the program to avoid the need to manually enter the license key.
   - Example: `BinUnzip-windows-amd64.exe -key TEST-LICENSE`
 - Create a file named `key` in the same directory as the program.
 Write the Binalyze License Key to this file, the program will automatically run using this instead
+### Encrypt Evidence Password
+If a ***Encrypt Evidence*** password was configured when generating the Binalyze Offline Collector, you must also pass through this password via `-password`
+- Example: `BinUnzip-windows-amd64.exe -key TEST-LICENSE -password infected`
 ### Functions
 #### List ZIP Passwords
 > The following will generate the password each Binalyze Offline Collector ZIP is encrypted with, without the need to upload or communicate to any server.